mfahim/Blog/readme.md

 This blog is built using the following technologies:

-Static Site Generation: Built using [Your Static Site Generator, e.g., Jekyll, Hugo, etc.]
-Responsive Design: Optimized for reading on desktop, tablet, and mobile devices
-Customizable: Easily modify layout, colors, and fonts to suit your taste

 - **[Static Site Generator or Framework]:** [Hugo]
 - **[Styling Framework/Library]:** [CSS Modules]
 - **[Content Format]:** [Markdown]